Gethe/wow-ui-source/README.markdown

 * Burning Soul: Threat reduction is now 10/20%, up from 5/10%.
 * Combustion: The cooldown on this spell is now 2 minutes, down from 3 minutes.
+* Empowered Fire: This talent now also applies to Pyroblast damage.
+* Torment the Weak: This talent now also applies to Pyroblast damage.

 #### Frost